-MUSICAL SPOTLIGHT: Steve Connelly And The Lesser Gods
+MUSICAL SPOTLIGHT: The Blow

 Al started the episode off with a rant about the Marvel executive who says diversity may have alienated readers, which led into a discussion on the price of comics today, trade paperbacks and the culture of comics.
 Unfortunately, all of that is gone, because Don trashed the first half of the episode before it was produced.
 Sorry about that.

 The surviving half discusses books that we didn’t plan on reading, but ended up liking anyway.
 And Doctor Strange, there was a lot about him.

 Marvel Executive Says Diversity May Have Alienated Readers.

 And Here Is What The Beat Says About It.